Updated March 28

 Why Should Scientists Use Twitter?

 Globally, over 53% of people use social media, while 397 million of them use Twitter, so it’s no surprise that Twitter contributes to knowledge and information sharing to reach broader audiences.
-As science becomes more open, social media is continuously considered an important communication platform for scientists, who use Twitter to easily facilitate interactions with the wider public and those outside academia, including journalists, civil society organizations, and politicians.
+As science becomes more open, social media is continuously considered an important communication platform for scientists.
+Scientists use Twitter to easily facilitate interactions with the wider public and those outside academia, including journalists, civil society organizations, and politicians.

 Additionally, while current issues are largely discussed, new positions and problems emerge from Twitter discussions that move to the offline sphere (think #metoo and the #blacklivesmatter movements).
 Climate change, a scientific issue requiring more immediate societal action, has increased the need for interaction and communication between scientists and other societal players.
 Scientists must communicate effectively on Twitter because they aren’t the only ones concerned with scientific progress; non-academic players should know the latest trends in development and research.
 In fact, effective communication and making clear scientific objectives can create favorable attitudes towards science and scientific funding among policymakers.
 Remember, public grant funds come from taxpayers, including your colleagues, friends, and family members, so you have a “duty” to give back to society with knowledge and information.